Papantla: History

 The area in which Papantla is found has been dominated by a number of pre-Hispanic cultures.
 The first known is that of the Olmec, with the Huastecs coming afterward.
 Evidence of these cultures can be found at nearby archeological sites such as Cempoala, El Tajin, San Lorenzo and Tres Zapotes.
 The settlement was founded around 1200, by various groups of Totonacs, some of whom migrated here after being pushed south by the Chichimecas and other groups coming from the fallen city of El Tajín.
 During the rest of the pre-Hispanic period the site belonged to the Pueblos del Totonacapan, dominated by Tuzapan, and paid tribute to the Aztec Empire.

 Soon after the Spanish conquest of the Aztec Empire, the Spanish quickly realized the value of the vanilla bean, which is native to this area.
 The Totonac town was refounded as Papantla de Santa María de la Asunción with Spanish families moving in.
 Soon after, vanilla was being sent to European markets.
 It was made the seat of the region called Totonacapan, which encompassed the modern municipalities of Cazones, Coatzintla, Coyutla, Espinal, Coxquihui, Chumatlan, Filomeno Mata, Gutiérrez Zamora, Mecatlán, Poza Rica, Progreso de Zaragoza, Tecolutla, and Zozocolco de Hidalgo.

 In 1785, the nearby ruins of the pre-Hispanic city of El Tajín were accidentally discovered by Spaniard Diego Ruiz, while he was looking for clandestine plantings of tobacco.
 This site became famous around the world soon after due to the writings of Alexander von Humboldt and others.
 During the Mexican War of Independence, Serafin Olarte and his guerrillas actively fought in the area from 1813 to 1820, until Olarte was captured by royalist forces and executed.
 The municipality was created in 1880 by decree.
 In 1910, the settlement gained city status with the name of Papantla de Hidalgo.
 The official name was changed to Papantla de Olarte, in honor of Serafin Olarte.
 As during the War of Independence, indigenous peoples of the area rebelled against the regime of Porfirio Díaz in the late 1890s, just prior to the Mexican Revolution.
 A number of clashes were also fought here during that war.
+During this period, land reforms led to significant conflicts over property rights, as Indigenous Totonac communities resisted the privatization of communal lands.
+Historian Elimilo Kouri argues in his book that these reforms benefited local elites and state officials, leading many indigenous people to organize legal and communal strategies to reclaim their lands.
+Some Indigenous leaders leveraged public land laws to contest poorly measured or unaccounted for properties, sparking further tensions with powerful land owners.
+Other Totonacs saw land privatization as an opportunity to grow their own stakes in the booming vanilla business, so they sided with the government in hopes of receiving more land.
+These disputes deepened social inequality and led to resistance movements.
+The unrest surrounding land dispossession and the disconnect with the Diaz regime contributed to the revolutionary struggles that erupted during the 20th century.